REU-SOS/DataCollection/README_Chris.md

 ## Putting It All Together

 When you start working with your mentors, you (probably) won't have a set of instructions like the ones you're getting today.
 You're going to have to figure out how to research and perform some of these actions yourselves.
-Let's practice!

 Pick a language you've used today, and try to scrape data from the following site: https://crash-stats.mozilla.com/report/index/dac14c55-07bd-4cab-a745-e97350180524